and-kal/second-brain/content/tech/DebloatingWindows.md

 - [Win-Debloat-Tools](https://github.com/LeDragoX/Win-Debloat-Tools)
 - [Windows10Debloater](https://github.com/Sycnex/Windows10Debloater)

+## Removing Widgets

+If you don't care about seeing the weather and temperature in your taskbar, you can hide Widgets under ›Taskbar settings‹.
+And in case you completely want to remove Widgets, run `Get-AppxPackage *WebExperience* | Remove-AppxPackage`.

-## Activation Scripts
+## Activation script

 😈

 ```powershell
 irm https://massgrave.dev/get | iex
 ```

-## Removing Widgets

-If you don't care about seeing the weather and temperature in your taskbar, you can hide Widgets under ›Taskbar settings‹.
-And in case you completely want to remove Widgets, run `Get-AppxPackage *WebExperience* | Remove-AppxPackage`.

 ## Utilities